-How HÖG contributes to the development of Integrated Research and Education Environments (Kompletta miljöer):
+How HÖG contributes to the development of strong research and education environments

-The programme enables the establishment and development of new research areas, as well as development and strengthened competitiveness for participating companies.
+The programme can be used to initiate the establishment of a research environment in early stages of its development, and may also be used by established research environments in renewing its research or to institute new industry collaborations in importance for its continued scientific development.
 The effects of the programme are that research findings often generate new knowledge and increased competence, and thereby raise qualification levels in both companies and academia, increase research volume, and increase collaborative research between academia and the business sector.

 About the programme